 Roberson glared at the gigolo with impotent hatred.
 Widow Guzman winced, patted Peres' hand again, and reseated herself.
-"Weter for us.
-I think " Coke said.
-He unfestened his some and hung it ever the book of the heavy, leather.

 "Water for us, I think," Coke said.
 He unfastened his cape and hung it over the back of the heavy, leather-upholstered chair.
-The fuel-air grenade was clipped to his belt again, with the safety tab latched down.
+The fuel-air grenade wasclipped to his belt again, with the safety tab latched down.

-"I wouldn't mind trying your gage, Master Peres," Vierziger said in his usual soft, cultured voice.
+"Iwouldn't mind trying your gage, Master Peres," Vierziger said in his usual soft, cultured voice.
 Coke wondered where the little man came from originally.
 "A demi for a start, if you please."